 From the intro: "AS variants can be detected regardless of their population allele frequencies." - This is actually not true in practice.
 ASE in intermediate frequency alleles are still easier to detect in the entire population because one can estimate the over dispersion parameter more precisely.

-Response: The sentence was not meant to refer to the ease in detection, but rather the range, of allele frequencies that can be detected in allele-specific variants.
-We will re-word the manuscript to better reflect our intention.